Montessori & Homeschooling - Here to Stay?

 Homeschooling with Montessori has been around for many years, but has begun to grow rapidly in more recent times.
 While it's not an exact reproduction of traditional Montessori, there are many benefits to be found in using Montessori at home.

 It's possible that the blossoming Montessori homeschooling movement began many years ago, with the publication in 1968 of the now-classic book by Elizabeth Hainstock, Teaching Montessori in the Home: Pre-School Years.
+While now out of print, you can often find used copies from resellers on Amazon, Barnes and Noble, and eBay.
 Written in an easy-to-understand style, this book not only made Montessori theory accessible to parents, but offered directions for making many handmade versions of Montessori materials.

 Other notable Montessori homeschoolers include Jim and Susan Stephenson of Michael Olaf.
 Here's what their son Michael has to say about being homeschooled with Montessori: